Frequently Asked Questions

 Not only hackers can bring damage to the company, but also employees: workers’ mistakes, insider trading, industrial espionage.
 Besides, the bigger your company is, the harder it is to track who and what has changed on your website.

-Use the Admin Actions Log plugin to protect your store from human mistakes and fraud.
+The Admin Actions Log plugin provides your Magento 2 with anti-fraud protection and prevents from human mistakes.
 With this extension, you can monitor all admin actions: login, products, catalog or order modifications, working sessions, etc. You can cancel the latest changes and get notifications about each login.

 Multi-vendor stores often need to create multiple users.
 And to keep your data secure, it’s better to set specific permissions for each role.
 Advanced Permissions module allows you to enable separate categories and product management.
 You can restrict the access by specific store view or website, limit access to product attributes, CMS elements, reports, and statistics.
 So admin users won’t have the opportunity to edit or delete data accidentally or intentionally.